DLinIoTedge/dltrainBook/Tool-Set/Power9cpu/nbodyexample.md

- run nbody application  by GPU hardware
+ # run nbody application  by GPU hardware

+ nbody example is ditributed in samples folder of  CUDA SDK

 		/nbody$ ./nbody  -benchmark -hostmem

 	 		Run "nbody -benchmark [-numbodies=<numBodies>]" to measure performance.
 			-fullscreen   	(run n-body simulation in fullscreen mode) -fp64         	(use double precision floating point values for simulation) -hostmem      	(stores simulation data in host memory) -benchmark    	(run benchmark to measure performance)
 			-numbodies=<N>	(number of bodies (>= 1) to run in simulation) -device=<d>   	(where d=0,1,2.... for the CUDA device to use) -numdevices=<i>   (where i=(number of CUDA devices > 0) to use for simulation) -compare      	(compares simulation results running once on the default GPU and once on the CPU) -cpu          	(run n-body simulation on the CPU) -tipsy=<file.bin> (load a tipsy model file for simulation)

+NOTE:
-	NOTE: The CUDA Samples are not meant for performance measurements.
+The CUDA Samples are not meant for performance measurements.
 Results may vary when GPU Boost is enabled.

 		> Windowed mode
 		> Simulation data stored in system memory
 		> Single precision floating point simulation
 		> 1 Devices used for simulation
 		GPU Device 0: "GeForce RTX 2070" with compute capability 7.5

 		> Compute 7.5 CUDA device: [GeForce RTX 2070]
 		36864 bodies, total time for 10 iterations: 60.494 ms
 		= 224.644 billion interactions per second
 		= 4492.870 single-precision GFLOP/s at 20 flops per interaction